Sorry, you need to enable JavaScript to visit this website.

 The toxic CRM powders used in the manufacture of lithium-ion battery cathodes pose significant health and environmental risks.

-1. What types of CRM powders are used in battery manufacture?
+What types of CRM powders are used in battery manufacturing?

-The main CRM powders used in the manufacture of lithium-ion batteries are:
+The main CRM powders used in the production of lithium-ion batteries are:

 Lithium hydroxide (LiOH)

-Lithium hydroxide is a key raw material for the production of cathodes for lithium-ion batteries.
-It is used to manufacture lithium nickel manganese cobalt oxide (NMC), lithium nickel cobalt aluminum oxide (NCA) and other cathode compounds.
+Lithium hydroxides is an important raw material for the production of cathodes for lithium-ion batteries.
+It is used to manufacture lithium nickel manganese cobalt oxide (NMC), lithium nickel cobalt alumina (NCA) and other cathode compounds.

 Nickel oxide (NiO)

-Nickel oxide is an important component of NMC and NCA cathodes, offering high energy capacity and long life.
-Increasing the nickel content in cathodes improves the energy density of batteries, which is a major issue for automotive applications.
+Nickel oxide is a key component of NMC and NCA cathodes, offering high energy capacity and long life.
+Increasing nickel content in cathodes improves battery energy density, which is very important for automotive applications.

 Cobalt oxide (Co3O4)

-Cobalt oxide is used in the manufacture of cathodes for lithium-ion batteries, particularly in NMC and NCA compounds.
+Cobalt oxide is used in the production of cathodes for lithium-ion batteries, particularly in NMC and NCA compounds.
 Although cobalt is a costly and controversial element due to the ethical and environmental problems associated with its extraction, it contributes to improving battery stability and performance.
-Efforts are underway to reduce cobalt content in cathodes or to develop cobalt-free alternatives.
+Efforts are being made to reduce the cobalt content of cathodes or to develop cobalt-free alternatives.

 Manganese oxide (MnO2)

-Manganese oxide is used in the manufacture of lithium manganese oxide (LMO) and NMC cathodes.
-It offers good thermal stability and enhanced safety for lithium-ion batteries, but has a lower energy capacity than nickel- and cobalt-based cathodes.
+Manganese oxide is used in the production of lithium manganese oxide (LMO) cathodes and NMC cathodes.
+It offers good thermal stability and enhanced safety for lithium-ion batteries, but its energy capacity is lower that that of nickel- and cobalt-based cathodes.

-Critical Raw Materials powders such as lithium hydroxide, nickel oxide, cobalt oxide and manganese oxide are key components in the manufacture of lithium-ion batteries, and their sourcing, processing and use have a significant impact on battery performance, cost and durability.
+Essential raw materials powders such as lithium hydroxide, nickel oxide, cobalt oxide and manganese oxide are key components in the production of lithium-ion batteries, and their sourcing, processing and use have a significant impact on battery performance, cost and durability.

-These compounds are used in preparation of active cathode materials (PCAM - Precursor Cathode Active Material), which are then transformed into active cathode materials (CAM - Cathode Active Material).
+These compounds are used in the preparation of cathode active materials (PCAM - Precursor Cathode Active Material), which are then converted into cathode active materials (CAM).

 Tarik, powder expert